 Role of site auditors

-Accredited site auditors can be engaged to independently review contaminated land consultant reports to ensure the methods and interpretation of data are consistent with EPA guidance.
+Accredited site auditors can be engaged to independently review contaminated land consultant reports to ensure the methods and interpretation of data are consistent with our guidance.

 - relates to management carried out in respect of the actual or possible contamination of land and

 - the nature and extent of any contamination of the land